Updated: Nov 22, 2022

 I got married to my husband in September 2014 and we wanted to wait a bit before trying to have a child.
 He was finishing up his residency and I was teaching Kindergarten at the time after completing my masters in ECE.
 We were moving to Seattle in the summer of 2015 for his year-long fellowship.
 A few weeks before we left, my mom had a severe stroke which left her hospitalized and then in rehab up to the day we left Chicago.
 It was so heartbreaking to leave but we had to move so he could start work in July.
 While lying in the hospital bed, my mom said she wanted to meet her grandkids before she died and I took this to heart.
 I was the next one in line to try and give her a grandbaby so we moved our timeline up for trying to have kids.
+Even though we hadn't officially decided if and when we wanted kids, this experience with my mother quickly changed my mind.

 We moved to Seattle, settled in, I found a doctor, and removed my IUD in July and started trying.
 We figured it would take a couple of months to a year which gave us time to work and save, figure out where we’d move to after Seattle, and then settle in there before a baby came.
 Our daughter (aka miracle baby) had other plans.
-I tend to dread telling people who are struggling to conceive that it happened on the first try because now I’ve learned things to always go as planned.
+I dread telling people who are struggling to conceive that it happened on the first try because now I’ve learned things to always go as planned.
 A few weeks after trying, I took a pregnancy test and it was positive.
 I had no idea it would be like that.
 I had just returned from dropping my niece off at college with my sisters, my best friend, and my other niece.
 We celebrated my 35th birthday with drinks, hung out in the hotel hot tub, and ate Poke, which is raw fish.
 I seriously did everything on the "do not do list if you are pregnant" because I had no idea.

 So here I was switching gears and realizing we may be having a baby sooner than planned .I was nannying for a family of two little kids and it felt like practice.
 They were great kids and I got a glimpse into what life would look like with a kid or two.
 I was really hoping to have a girl.
 I wanted to guide the next feminist into the world and I wanted her to be both intellectual and athletic.
 It’s crazy but I feel like I willed her into existence.
 When I found out I was having a girl and a singleton, I was ecstatic!
-We have lots of twins on both my side of the family and my husband’s side as well and I was terrified of two at once.
+We have lots of twins on both my side of the family and my husband’s side as well and I was terrified of having two at once.

 However, I had some spotting early on which is fear inducing because of the high chances of miscarriages.
 My midwife did an ultrasound to see if baby was ok and luckily we heard a heartbeat but they also discovered there were fibroids that were growing.
-I knew I had a few small fibroids after doing a transvaginal ultrasound when I lived in Argentina where it was routine for women’s care.
+I knew I had a few small fibroids after doing a transvaginal ultrasound when I lived in Argentina where ultrasounds were routine in women’s care.
 Why it’s not routine in the US is beyond me.
 It could help so many women who endure the pain and problems of fibroids.
 This finding led us down a unique different path during my pregnancy.

 The fibroids didn’t impede pregnancy but the doctors said they could grow during it because they feed off estrogen and the extra blood flow, like Gremlins, especially in the 1st trimester.
 Which is what mine did.
 One actually grew to 10cm while I was pregnant with her so we had lots of ultrasounds and appointments to make sure baby had room to grow and exit.
 The big one was intramural so it grew on the inner wall of my uterus and up high so it didn’t block my daughters path out.
 It was a scary time with a lot of uncertainty and higher chances of premature birth, a slower and longer labor, chances of placenta abruption, growth restriction, and possibly a c-section.
 We named the big fibroid Leo (leiomyoma is the medical term) and watched him grow along with our baby almost like her twin or pillow.
 He made an appearance in all the ultrasounds.